 The Ark of the Covenant, which contained the tablets of the ten commandments given to Moses, the rod of Aaron, and the Manna that fell from heaven, was also known as the "Mercy-Seat," for it held the signs of God's mercy to the Hebrew people bound in a covenant or vow of God to man.
 In the New Testament mercy continued to be understood as fidelity but it also came to mean the deeply felt love of one man for another who suffers unjustly and it also came to mean grace.
-The suffering brought about by the sin of Adam and Eve has been met throughout history with the mercy of God and is still met today, in particular, by the grace of the Sacraments.
-God always intended that we should live bound up in Him, so for every one of our sins and for our pride grace is the uncut umbilical cord that, like an elastic band, snaps us back to Him.
+The suffering brought about by the sin of Adam and Eve has been met throughout history with the mercy of God and is still met today, in particular, by the grace of the sacraments.
+The fact is none of us is going to get out of life alive and we can barely get through it.
+And the fact is God never intended for us to do this alone, He always intended that we should live bound up in Him, so for every one of our sins and for our pride, grace is the uncut umbilical cord that, like an elastic band, snaps us back to Him.
 But we must trust that God's grace is enough, me must accept that we are not the best we can be, but that takes courage.
-To face up to our sinfulness, to our wrong-doing can feel life-threatening, as though plumbing the depths of our souls and confronting the evil within us will somehow undo us and tear us apart, obliterating us.
+To face up to our sinfulness, to our wrongdoing can feel life-threatening, as though plumbing the depths of my soul and confronting the evil in me will somehow undo me and tear me apart, obliterating me.
 That is why the Lord says in the Apocalypse: "Do not be afraid; I am the first and the last, and the living one.
-I was dead, and see, I am alive for ever and ever; and I have the keys of Death and of Hades."
-We must place ourselves in the death-dark wounds of our unconscious just as the Apostle St. Thomas placed his hands in the wounds of Christ, so that by His wounds our wounds are healed.
+I was dead, and see, I am alive for ever and ever; and I have the keys of Death and of Hades" (Apoc.
+1:18).
+We must place ourselves in the death-dark wounds of our unconscious just as the Apostle Thomas placed his hands in the wounds of Christ, so that by His wounds our wounds are healed.
 It is why in the image of the Divine Mercy we see from the heart of Christ two rays of light, one white and one red.
 The white being the waters of Baptism, which makes souls righteous, and the red being the blood of His passion, which must become mingled with our blood.